 Studio Sardano Listed by AiLock Ransomware Group

 On July 7, 2026, Italian repair-services firm Studio Sardano appeared on the leak site of the AiLock ransomware group.
-The company, which employs between 10 and 19 people and generates €1–5 million in annual revenue from its headquarters in Riccione, Emilia-Romagna, had internal files exfiltrated during a ransomware attack.
+The company, which employs between 10 and 19 people and generates €1–5 million in annual revenue from its headquarters in Riccione, Emilia-Romagna, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals whose personal information may have been exposed remains unknown, anyone whose records passed through the company’s systems could now be at risk.

 Public reporting indicates that Studio Sardano operates in the repair-services sector and was listed on the AiLock leak portal on July 7, 2026.
 The data taken consists of internal files that the attackers claim to have exfiltrated before encrypting systems.
 No confirmed samples of the leaked material have been independently verified by third parties, but ransomware groups routinely publish proof packages to pressure victims.
 The company has not issued a public statement detailing the scope of the breach or the precise categories of information involved.